-Biological Bases of Behavior Cognitive-Affective Bases of Behavior Social and Multicultural Bases of Behavior Growth and Lifespan Development Assessment and Diagnosis Treatment/Intervention Research Methods Ethical/Legal/Professional Issues
+Biological Bases of Behavior

+Cognitive-Affective Bases of Behavior

+Social and Multicultural Bases of Behavior

+Growth and Lifespan Development

+Assessment and Diagnosis

+Treatment/Intervention

+Research Methods

+Ethical/Legal/Professional Issues

-The department has an established agreement with Triad, the vendor for Academic Review, and AATBS, one company that produces study materials for the EPPP, which allows our students to purchase EPPP materials at a discounted rate.
+The department has an established agreement with test preparation companies that produce study materials for the EPPP, which allows our students to purchase EPPP materials at a discounted rate.
 Each year, typically in the summer quarter (i.e., in ample time for students to adequately study for and take the exam by the deadline), the department will solicit student interest in purchasing these materials.
 The department will then order these materials in bulk, and students will reimburse the department upon picking up their materials from the department.
-Students are under no obligation to purchase these materials from Academic Review or AATBS and are free to prepare for the EPPP in the manner they see best fit.
+Students are under no obligation to purchase these materials and are free to prepare for the EPPP in the manner they see best fit.